-Puerto Rico is located in an area of high seismic activity, as well as cyclonic.
-The updating of maps related to these activities, as well as the recent flood maps previously approved by PRPB, require that the design and construction requirements on the Island comply with their ruling; thus, guaranteeing greater security to life and property.
+Puerto Rico is geographically located, in an area of high seismic and cyclonic activity, as well as cyclonic.
+The updating of maps related to these activities, as well as the recent flood maps previously approved by the Puerto Rico Planning Board (PRPB), require that the design and construction requirements on the Island comply with their ruling; thus, guaranteeing greater security to life and property.
 On the other hand, this Regulation is designed specifically for the conditions found in Puerto Rico; the Codes establish construction and design parameters related to mitigating the impact of catastrophic events, fire prevention and energy conservation, among others.
-Historic preservation regulations or recommendations may be an exception to these requirements as per consultation with the State Historic Preservation Office, ("SHPO").
+Historic preservation regulations or recommendations may be an exception to these requirements as per consultation with the State Historic Preservation Office ("SHPO").